 Most importantly, the Clarity generates more than three times the greenhouse-gas emissions of an electric car, such as the Chevrolet Volt plug-in hybrid, when running solely on battery power.

 RMP has been dealing with these same tired attacks on Hydrogen for years.
-I’m thankful to John for laying out every single tired argument so they can all be refuted in this one single white paper.
-In the first paragraph, John again makes a misleading claim.
+I’m thankful to GCR for laying out so many of these tired arguments so they can all be refuted in this one single white paper.
+In the first paragraph, GCR again makes a misleading claim.
 Fuel cell cars, as explained throughout this article, can be powered by solar & wind electricity that would otherwise be wasted meaning they’re truly zero emission sources.
 Hydrogen can capture renewable energy that would otherwise go to waste and thereby improve grid efficiency.
 Fuel cells can also be powered by renewable natural gas that would otherwise be vented to atmosphere.
 When natural gas is vented to atmosphere as a waste gas or flared as a nuisance gas, it increases GHG emissions to atmosphere without generating useful energy.

 This example needs even further analysis.
-Ask yourself, or better yet ask John, why is the percentage of solar powered Tesla Super Chargers so tiny?
+Ask yourself, or better yet ask GCR, why is the percentage of solar powered Tesla Super Chargers so tiny?
 Why is it that solar & wind renewable energy are not a good fit for Super Chargers?
-It’s the elephant in the room when it comes to John dishing out misleading propaganda against Hydrogen.
+It’s the elephant in the room when it comes to GCR dishing out misleading propaganda against Hydrogen.
 Hydrogen is a much better economical fit for converting intermittent solar and wind energy into stored energy when large quantities of energy are needed.
 Tesla has 2,361 superchargers throughout the USA (according to a recent download of the AFDC database).
 According to Wikipedia, only 2 Super Charger stations are powered by solar energy.
-That means only a staggering 0.08% of Super Chargers are powered by solar energy!!
-Wait what?!?!
-Is that true?!?
-Why is that?
-I thought Elon Musk talked about Teslas being powered by solar energy.
-I guess he’s misleading people too, just like John Voelcker.
+That means only a staggering 0.08% of Super Chargers are powered by solar energy!
 This is hard evidence that solar energy is not conducive to supplying Super Chargers with the electricity needed to keep BEVs moving.

 If you read RMP regularly you already know a lot about energy.
 The space required to produce economic quantities of solar energy or wind energy are vast.
 The largest solar field in the world takes up over 10 square miles and only produces 850 MW.
-Solar energy + batteries will not work for liberating large cities from their fossil fuel dependencies which is why I challenge John to explain his plan for powering large cities with long cold winters without including fuel cells in the plan.
-He won’t be able to offer a solution because it’s not feasible.
-When I told John on Twitter that he needs to learn about landfills and sewage, he ridiculed me, but the irony is that landfills & sewage are great sources of energy that he does not understand.
+Solar energy + batteries will not work for liberating large cities from their fossil fuel dependencies which is why I challenge GCR to explain his plan for powering large cities with long cold winters without including fuel cells in the plan.
+Neither GCR no anyone will be able to offer a solution because it’s not feasible.
+When I told GCR on Twitter that he needs to learn about landfills and sewage, he ridiculed me, but the irony is that landfills & sewage are great sources of energy that he does not understand.
 Our wastes can be used to make Hydrogen to power cars, trucks, busses, trains, and cities.
 By using our wastes for energy, we reduce waste processing costs while we turn a societal burden into valuable fuel.
 BEVs are best used in short city commutes but that is the exact place where they have trouble getting their energy from renewable sources.
-Care to explain how this issue can be resolved John Voelcker?
+Care to explain how this issue can be resolved GCR?

 The comparison chart above is based on official estimates of wells-to-wheels greenhouse-gas generation associated with using fossil fuels or with the generation of electrical power.